Atrophius/twihl/whatisthis.md

 permalink: /what/
 ---

-*Adapted from the Hololive explanations from Reddit that are frequently posted when subreddit posts reach /r/all.*

 Hello!
 This is a website recapping recent events for Hololive Production ([wikipedia](https://en.wikipedia.org/wiki/Hololive_Production)), a talent agency based out of Tokyo, Japan that manages Virtual YouTubers - content creators who stream using digital avatars.
 Let's start by providing some answers to commonly asked questions.

+*This explanation is adapted from the Hololive explanations from Reddit that are frequently posted when subreddit posts reach /r/all.
+Thanks, T-chan and UnstoppablePhoenix!*

 ## Why digital?